civicrm/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 the gender field is only available for Individual contact types and subtypes.

-To read more on built-in CiviCRM basic constituents fields and how to use them, please see the [Contacts](/organising-your-data/contacts.md) chapter in [Organising Your Data](/organising-your-data/overview.md).
+See [Contacts](/organising-your-data/contacts.md) to learn more about built-in CiviCRM basic constituents fields and how to use them.

 ## Information about your constituents that is specific to your organization (basic introduction to Custom Fields)